AdarshRazor/Interview_Prep/ReactJS/Interview/Questions.md

 2. **What are the benefits of using JSX?**
    - JSX makes code easier to read and write.
-   - It allows embedding JavaScript expressions directly within HTML.
+   - It allows embedding `JavaScript expressions directly within HTML`.
-   - JSX is type-safe and provides better error messages.
+   - JSX is type-safe and provides `better error messages`.

 3. **How do you embed expressions in JSX?**
    You can embed JavaScript expressions in JSX using curly braces `{}`.

 4. **What are the differences between JSX and HTML?**
-   - JSX allows embedding JavaScript expressions.
+   - JSX allows `embedding JavaScript expressions`.
-   - In JSX, attributes are camelCase (e.g., `className` instead of `class`).
+   - In JSX, attributes are **camelCase** (e.g., `className` instead of `class`).
-   - JSX must have a single parent element.
+   - JSX must have a `single parent` element.

 5. **Can you use JSX without React?**
-   JSX is designed to be used with React, but with a proper transpiler setup, it can be used with other libraries that support JSX syntax.
+   JSX is designed to be used with React, but with a `proper transpiler setup`, it can be used with other libraries that support JSX syntax.

 ## 4. Props